Threat management in the digital business age

 Continuously evolving system

-The system is standard enough to be used out of the box but using it over time makes it learn from past to present actions and manage the imported data that is relevant to your organization.
+The system is standard enough to be used out-of-the-box but using it over time makes it learn from past to present actions and manage the imported data that is relevant to your organization.
 It offers flexibility without customization.
 By grouping threats into various categories and understanding relevant threats to your IT landscape, threat management is much more simple and effective.

 Readily available business impact information